Getting a Radon Test Kit

 What are the health effects of Radon?

 Long-term exposure to elevated radon levels can cause lung cancer.
 Radon is the second leading cause of lung cancer overall (behind smoking) and the leading cause of lung cancer in people who do not smoke.
 Approximately 850 Ontarians die each year from lung cancer caused by radon exposure.
-The risk of lung cancer due to radon increases with the duration of exposure and the level of radon.
-The risk is even higher in some groups, such as those who smoke.
-Children are also at higher risk due to their natural faster breathing rate and their greater potential for long-term exposure.
+The risk of developing lung cancer from radon exposure depends mostly on three factors: the level of radon you are exposed to, the duration of exposure, and smoking habits.
+Smoking or radon exposure can increase the risk of lung cancer; exposure to both enhances that risk.
 Reducing long-term exposure to radon can decrease your risk of developing lung cancer.

 Should I test for Radon?